“Do not worry about your difficulties in mathematics. I can assure you, mine are still greater.” Albert Einstein

 Each year, hundreds of our students are entered for the UKMT national competitions at Junior, Intermediate, and Senior levels.
 The results are outstanding with most students achieving a bronze, silver, or gold certificate.
 Students who perform exceptionally well are invited to attempt one of the follow-on rounds and in the past, some have progressed to the BMO final paper which is taken by an elite few nationwide.
-One of our students competed as part of the UK team in the International Mathematical Olympiad in 2016 and 2017.
-The UK team finished 7th and 9th respectively out of 100 plus countries, a fantastic achievement.
+One of our students recently competed in successive years as part of the UK team in the International Mathematical Olympiad.
+This is one of the highest accolades that a student can achieve in the mathematics fraternity.
+The UK team finished 7th and 9th respectively out of 100+ countries, a fantastic achievement.

 More locally, we have assisted in providing mathematics support for primary age pupils by sending a team of Sixth Form volunteers into a neighbouring primary school.
 This has proven useful and enjoyable for all concerned.